Stock futures start new month with gains

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude rose 62cents to $69.12 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 15 cents to $68.65 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 71 cents on Tuesday to $68.50.
-Brent crude, used to price international oils, gained 63 cents to $72.25 per barrel in London.
+Brent crude, used to price international oils, gained 14 cents to $71.77 per barrel in London.
 It fell 42 cents the previous session to $72.99.

 The Associated Press contributed to this report.